msloth/contiki-launchpad/README.md

 ### Not working on this port, not ported yet or very limited support
 *  energest - energy estimation (save RAM)
 *  uIPv6 - maybe later, depends on how small packetbuf+Rime gets (save RAM).
-*  SPI, I2C are highly application dependent so they have to be adjusted should you build something with SPI or I2C.
-Check out the CC2500 radio drivers.
-*  the sensors module was way too complex and hard to add new sensors so it is now removed (see below).
+*  the sensors module was way too complex and hard to add new sensors so it is now replaced by a generic ADC module
 *  the rimestats module - it needs 72 B RAM = too much. see ''contiki/core/net/rime/rimestats.h''.
 *  packetbuf/Rime.
-I have removed quite many packetbuf attributes as they take a lot of RAM and are allocated even if they are used or not.
+I will remove quite many packetbuf attributes as they take a lot of RAM and are allocated even if they are used or not.
 This means that some Rime communication primitives do not work out of the box as they depend on eg the attribute for 'reliable' (ACK and retransmissions) so if you need those they will have to be re-implemented on top of this leaner Rime.
+   (planned but not done yet...)

-### Re-written to simplify/fit and new stuff
+### New stuff, and some re-written to simplify/fit
 *  adc - instead of the sensors API, there is now a generic ADC API with functions for synchronous and asynch conversions etc. Pick your flavor.
 *  button - simple yet powerful button API
-*  PWM API for doing simple pulse width modulation, for eg dimming LEDs, with a straight-forward API and flexible regarding pins, period and duty cycle
+*  PWM API for doing simple pulse width modulation, for eg dimming LEDs, with a straight-forward API and flexible regarding pins, period and duty cycle.
+There are two APIs due to limited timers: the 'simple-pwm' uses the same hw-timer as the clock so even the 2452 has one, but the 'pwm' needs a separate hw-timer but gives two pwm-channels
 *  Servo motor API
+*  node-id is burnt into Infomem with the script in tools/launchpad/burnid
 *  lots and lots of shrinking of buffers etc.

 ## Coming features